-The CRP set-aside initiative for ""Community Resilience Centers"" (CRC) projects has been re-scheduled in 2022 to consider current subrecipients, as well as other eligible entities, in alignment with CRC objectives and PRDOH?s expectations.
-PRDOH will outreach within interested eligible stakeholders and current subrecipients in order to initiate data gathering of potential projects and community needs across the Island.
-The RFP for the required professional and management services for the CRC set-aside was published on May 27, 2022, and received proposals are currently under evaluation.
+The CRP set-aside initiative for ""Community Resilience Centers"" (CRC) will follow a new approach to consider current sub-recipients and other eligible entities in alignment with CRC objectives and PRDOH?s goals.
+PRDOH will begin outreach to interested eligible stakeholders and current sub-recipients during Quarter 1 of 2023 to begin the evaluation of potential projects and community needs across the Island.
+The RFP for the required professional and management services for the CRC set-aside was published on May 27, 2022 and was awarded on November 9, 2022.